riskframe/ai-rmm/framework/map-1.2.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Map 1.2
-## Map 1.2: Interdisciplinary AI actors, competencies, skills, and capacities for establishing context reflect demographic diversity and broad domain and user experience expertise, and their participation is documented.
-Opportunities for interdisciplinary collaboration are prioritized.
+> Interdisciplinary AI actors, competencies, skills, and capacities for establishing context reflect demographic diversity and broad domain and user experience expertise, and their participation is documented.
+Opportunities for interdisciplinary collaboration are prioritized. [@playbook]

 ### Map 1.2.1.
 Foster a Culture of Inclusiveness and Diversity.